plaban/GMLFA_Autumn_2023/assignments.md

 **Key Points**

-There will be only one assignment.
+There will be a total of 4 assignments.
+2 coding assignments and 2 blog based assignmnets.

 Please follow the below given instructions:

 - The students group will pick-up the Topic.
 - Write a Blog Containing: